chr0nu5/johnflix-api/README.md

 This is an opensource project, to study and try to organize media in a cool way.
 I`ve been using this for a while now, and decided to make it opensource so other people could use it to organize your personal stash of home-made movies and/or media.
 You can find the [frontend here](https://github.com/chr0nu5/johnflix-frontend).

+# Where to start

+This project was built using Docker, Python ♥️ and Django, so, it will work on your machine and on the server.
+I suggest you use AWS ECS to deploy this, to be easy and smooth.
+Before we start, we need a place to use as a storage.
+I am using `boto3` for that, so, S3 is the first choice for that.
+BUT, if you need an alternative, as good as S3, and cheaper, i would recommend [Back Blaze](https://www.backblaze.com/).
+They are REALLY good.

 # Licence

 ```